Belmont High School Miniforest

-In Fall 2025, the Miyawaki Forest Action Belmont (MFAB), under the guidance of Biodiversity For a Livable Climate (Bio4Climate), will be planting a Miyawaki Forest at the Belmont High School.
+In Fall 2025, the Miyawaki Forest Action Belmont (MFAB), under the guidance of Biodiversity For a Livable Climate (Bio4Climate), will be planting a mini-forest using the Miyawaki Forest at the Belmont High School.

-We’re seeking volunteers to help bring Belmont’s first microforest to life by planting hundreds of native plants.
-Your support will turn this vision into reality, benefiting both human and non-human communities.
+We are seeking volunteers to help bring Belmont’s first mini-forest to life by planting hundreds of native plants.
+Your support will turn this vision into reality, benefitting both human and non-human communities.

 Why plant a micro forest at Belmont High School?

-If you’d like to be part of this transformative project, please fill out this volunteer sign-up form below to express your interest.
+If you’d like to be part of this transformative project, please fill out this sign-up form to express your interest in volunteering.

-While we are prioritizing participation from Belmont residents and high school students, everyone is welcome to join and kids are encouraged to get involved, too!
+The forest will need stewards and volunteers to plant seedlings, spread mulch, organize materials and volunteers, and take care of the forest after planting, including wedding, litter removal and data collection.
+While we are prioritizing participation from Belmont residents and high school students, everyone is welcome to join.
+Kids are encouraged to get involved, too!

 We look forward to connecting with you and collectively healing our shared Earth in harmony with native plants, microorganisms, sunlight, and natural cycles.
 Once the final planting date is set, we will share more details via email.